SallyLam/CUshare/README.md

 ## Details

-/app.js: the script to turn on the whole website
+./app.js: the script to turn on the whole website

+./import.sh: the script to import sample data to the database

-/common: store some common used files
+./common: store some common used files

-/common/dbHelper.js: helper program for the usage of the database
+./common/dbHelper.js: helper program for the usage of the database

-/common/models.js: set up the attributes of some modules
+./common/models.js: set up the attributes of some modules

-/routes: store the route files
+./routes: store the route files

-/views: store the html template files, ejs files
+./views: store the html template files, ejs files

-/public: store static resources, like css, javascript and images
+./public: store static resources, like css, javascript and images

+./waste: stores obsolete files